Managing Cushings disease in dogs holistically

 What do you do if your dog has Cushings disease?

 - Pull all grains and most of the carbohydrates out of their diet.
 Feed them the least processed diet that they can tolerate.
 Raw high protein diets are best.
 If raw is not possible feed them a grain free, potato free, high protein, high quality canned food such as Instinct.
 Home cooked diets like the diet I use for animals with cancer are also great.
 See Diets for cancer in cats and dogs.
+The same dietary approach to cancer is also good for Cushings disease.
 Do not feed these dogs dry food!

 I have found that changing diet alone can make a huge difference in these dogs so if you can only work with diet you can still help your animal friend.